MicrosoftDocs/dynamics365smb-docs/financials/across-how-setup-income-documents.md

 When approvers have been set up in the **Incoming Document Approvers** window, only those users can approve an incoming document if the **Require Approval To Create** check box in the **Incoming Documents Setup** window is selected.

+> [!NOTE]
-**Note**: This approval setup is not related to approval workflows.
+>   This approval setup is not related to approval workflows.
 For more information, see [How to: Use Approval Workflows](across-how-use-approval-workflows.md).

 ## To set up an OCR service
 1. In the top right corner, choose the **Search for Page or Report** icon ![Search for Page or Report](media/ui-search/search_small.png "Search for Page or Report icon"), enter **OCR Service Setup**, and then choose the related link.